Olanzapine use while Breastfeeding

 Summary of Use during Lactation

-Limited information indicates that maternal doses of olanzapine up to 20 mg daily produce low levels in milk and undetectectable levels in the serum of breastfed infants.
+Maternal doses of olanzapine up to 20 mg daily produce low levels in milk and undetectable levels in the serum of breastfed infants.
 In most cases, short-term side effects have not been reported, but sedation has occurred.
-Very limited long-term follow-up of infants exposed to olanzapine indicates that infants generally developed normally.
+Limited long-term follow-up of infants exposed to olanzapine indicates that infants generally developed normally.
 A safety scoring system finds olanzapine to be acceptable during breastfeeding.
 Systematic reviews of second-generation antipsychotics concluded that olanzapine seems to be a first-line agent during breastfeeding.[2-4] Monitor the infant for drowsiness and developmental milestones, especially if other antipsychotics are used concurrently.

 Maternal Levels.
 A nursing mother was started on olanzapine 20 mg daily on day 9 postpartum.
 Numerous milk olanzapine levels collected over the subsequent 8 days ranged from 7.6 to 27.5 mcg/L. The authors calculated that an exclusively breastfed infant would receive 0.011 mg/kg daily or about 4% of the maternal weight-adjusted dosage.